savicario/addis-ababa-hydroserver-training-2026/README.md

 The HydroServer training will take place on September 15, 2026, from 8:00 AM to 5:30 PM.
 It will consist of four sessions of approximately 1 hour and 30 minutes each, with 20-minute breaks between sessions and a lunch break from 12:30 PM to 1:45 PM.

+**Training Structure**

-The training will consist of a presentation for each session, followed by hands-on exercises that we will work through together during the training.
+The training will consist of a presentation followed by interactive, hands-on exercises that we will work through together during the session.

 The exercises are written in Python and primarily use the [hydroserverpy](https://hydroserver.org/user-guides/tutorials/getting-started-with-hydroserverpy/) package.
+You can learn more about hydroserverpy in the (official documentation)[https://pypi.org/project/hydroserverpy/]

 In this repository, each country has its own folder containing subfolders for Exercises 1 through 5.
 Each exercise folder includes the Python code and, when applicable, the sample data needed to complete the exercise.

-The training will consist in a presentation for each session and exercises written in python that we will follow together during the training.
-In this repository, each country folder contains subfolders for the exercises from 1 to 5.
-Each exercise folder includes the code and in some cases sample data needed to complete the exercise.
+**Information about each session**

 # Session 4a - Introduction to HydroServer: Architecture, Data Models & Deployment Options